<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2987/what-would-happen-to-the-anarchism-in-the-internet</guid>
+<guid isPermaLink="true">https://anarchy101.org/24376/is-anarchist-a-group-identity</guid>

 </item>